glycerine/rbook/README.md

 R output is logged and free-form comments can be appended to the log.

-Since all graphics, comments, code, and chosen output are logged, rbooks form a simple, compact, and append-only digital lab notebook for R.
+Since all graphics, comments, code, and output are logged, rbooks form a simple, compact, and append-only digital lab notebook for R.